 Jobs with us

-D ansk Dekommissionerings approximately 85 employees have many different professional backgrounds; the primary professional groups are craftsmen and engineers.
-Within each discipline there is a wide range of educational backgrounds.
+Danish Decommissioning's approximately 90 employees possess diverse professional expertise; the primary professional groups are skilled tradespeople and engineers.
+Within each professional group, there is a wide range of educational backgrounds.

-When we have a vacancy, as a public company we always advertise the position and do not recruit on the basis of unsolicited applications.
+As a public enterprise, whenever we have a vacant position, we always advertise it and do not hire based on unsolicited applications.

-The tasks we have in DD generally require you to be responsible, persistent and thorough.
-We are tackling a unique environmental challenge and, as there is no manual, you need to be flexible, collaborative and able to think outside the box.
+The tasks we undertake at DD generally require individuals to be responsible, persistent, and thorough.
+We address a unique environmental challenge, and as there is no established manual, one must also be flexible, collaborative, and capable of innovative thinking.

-Below you can watch a video where health physicist Mikkel Øberg and craftsman Thomas Nielsen talk about working in DD, and below the video meet six of their other colleagues.
+Below, you can watch a video where Mikkel Øberg, Director of Radiation Protection, and craftsman Thomas Nielsen discuss working at DD.
+Below the video, you can also meet six other colleagues.
 Click on each of them to read more.

-"In a big company, you like to become an expert in a narrow field.
-Here I get to do a lot of different things."
+"In a large company, one often becomes an expert in a narrow field.
+Here, I get to do many different things."

 ×